 DLP has been reflecting on what we – professionally, as a small research programme that occupies a niche in the international development ecosystem – can and should do.
 Our planned research projects, designed over the past year, aimed to carry out fieldwork across the Pacific and Asia through local and international research partnerships.
 But our research has been paused as we and our research partners reimagine how it might work; evolve, iterate and adapt.
 We are forced to pivot.

-We are committed to building a practical and policy relevant evidence base, focussed on developmental leadership.
+We are committed to building a practical and policy relevant evidence base, focused on developmental leadership.
 We will keep working on our understanding of developmental leadership as a local, strategic, political, and collective process.

 But the COVID-19 pandemic offers an opportunity to look at our four research questions through the lens of this crisis: